 4.9 The University reserves the right to monitor any social media sites that affiliate themselves with the University and, where necessary, to request the removal of sites that reflect negatively on the University or the removal of content that infringes on the University’s copyright or implies an unauthorised association, eg references the University’s logo and related imagery.

-5.2 If you set up a University-affiliated social media site, you become the administrator for that site on behalf of the University and are responsible for maintaining the site and moderating content.
+5.2 If you set up a University-affiliated social media account, you become the administrator for that site on behalf of the University and are responsible for maintaining the site and moderating content.
 It is important that you register the account with a generic (not a personal) email address, eg email@example.com, and at least one other member of staff has an account with administrator access to the site in order to ensure continuity and to assist with moderation.
 For main accounts representing large groups within the University, it is recommended that the marketing team is provided with an administrator account as a back-up for University access as needed for issues pertaining to this policy.

 5.4 Staff and students are responsible for ensuring that passwords and other access controls for University social media accounts are of adequate strength and kept secure, and are fully responsible for any actions that take place using the account.
 Passwords should be regularly changed in line with University regulations, should be changed when staff leave or change responsibilities, and under no circumstances should passwords be shared.
 Staff and students should be familiar with privacy settings and ensure that these are appropriate for both content and the intended audience.
-If a site is no longer required or has been inactive for three months or more, the administrator should deactivate or permanently delete the account as appropriate and contact firstname.lastname@example.org to inform the marketing team that the account is no longer active.
+If an account is no longer required or has been inactive for three months or more, the administrator should deactivate or permanently delete the account as appropriate and contact email@example.com to inform the marketing team that the account is no longer active.